MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/label-command-team-foundation-version-control.md

 Labels are version-specific.
 That is, you can only attach a label to one version of a file or folder.
 Each version of an item can support multiple labels.

 A label isn't a versioned object.
 Therefore, the label history of files isn't tracked.
 Also, a label operation doesn't create a pending change in your workspace.
-When you issue the `label` command, the update is immediately reflected in the Azure DevOps server.
+When you issue the `label` command, the update is immediately reflected in the TFVC server.

 For more information on how to use the `tf` command-line utility, see [Use Team Foundation version control commands](use-team-foundation-version-control-commands.md).